International Security Assistance Force

 The International Security Assistance Force (ISAF) was a multinational military mission in Afghanistan from 2001 to 2014.
 It was established by United Nations Security Council (UNSC) Resolution 1386 pursuant to the Bonn Agreement, which outlined the creation of a permanent Afghan government following the United States invasion in October 2001.
 ISAF's primary goal was to train the Afghan National Security Forces (ANSF) and assist Afghanistan in rebuilding key government institutions; it gradually took part in the broader war in Afghanistan against the Taliban insurgency.

 ISAF's initial mandate was to secure the Afghan capital of Kabul and its surrounding area against opposition forces to facilitate the formation of the Afghan Transitional Administration headed by Hamid Karzai.
 In 2003, NATO took command of the mission at the request of the UN and Afghan government, marking its first deployment outside Europe and North America.
 Shortly thereafter, the UN Security Council expanded ISAF's mission to provide and maintain security beyond the capital region.
 ISAF incrementally broadened its operations in four stages, and by 2006 took responsibility for the entire country; ISAF subsequently engaged in more intensive combat in southern and eastern Afghanistan.

 At its peak between 2010 and 2012, ISAF had 400 military bases throughout Afghanistan (compared to 300 for the ANSF) and roughly 130,000 troops.
 Forty-two countries contributed troops to ISAF, including all 30 members of NATO.
 Personnel contributions varied greatly throughout the mission: Canada was the largest contributor initially, though by 2010 the United States accounted for most troops, followed by the United Kingdom, Turkey, Germany, France, and Italy; Georgia, Denmark, Norway, and Estonia were among the largest contributors per capita.
-The intensity of the combat faced by participating countries varied greatly, with the U.S. sustaining the most casualties overall, while British, Danish, Estonian, and Georgian forces suffered the most deaths for their size; Canadian Armed Forces had the highest per-capita casualty rate among coalition members.
+The intensity of the combat faced by participating countries varied greatly, with the U.S. sustaining the most casualties overall, while British, Danish, Estonian, Georgian, and U.S. forces suffered the most deaths for their population; Georgian Armed Forces had the highest per-capita casualty rate among coalition members.

 Under its ultimate aim of transitioning security responsibilities to Afghan forces, ISAF ceased combat operations and was disbanded in December 2014.
 Several troops remained to serve a supporting and advisory role as part of its successor organization, the Resolute Support Mission.